ubc-library-rc/intro_to_tidyverse/content/common_errors.md

     mean.weight = mean(as.numeric(weight_g)),
     n.weight = length(as.numeric(weight_g)),
     sum.weight = sum(as.numeric(weight_g)))

+# look at the data again
+View(kelp.long.sum)

 ```

-Here we have some data, but you can see that R does not like the missing data since it's no counting the mean and sum of the weights when the groups contain NA values.
+Here we have some data, but you can see that R does not like the missing data since it's not calculating the mean and sum of the weights when the groups contain NA values.

 Let's add more to the pipe sequence!